guildxyz/guild-gated-contracts/docs/examples/interfaces/IGatedERC721.md

 # IGatedERC721

-An ERC721 token that can be claimed only by those holding a specific role on guild.xyz.
+An ERC721 token that can be claimed based on fulfilling specific criteria on guild.xyz.

 ## Functions